CNJianLiu/Awesome-Object-Pose-Estimation/README.md

 ## Instance-Level
 Instance-level object pose estimation describes the task of estimating the pose of the objects that have been seen during the training of the model.
 We classify existing instance-level methods into four categories: correspondence-based, template-based, voting-based, and regression-based methods.
+The illustration of these four categories is shown as follows

 <p align="center"> <img src="./resources/Fig3.jpg" width="100%"> </p>